coollog/kash/README.md

 # krun - bash for Kubernetes

+**Note: This is an experimental prototype.
+Do NOT use for production.**

 Run bash in your Kubernetes cluster with a shared file system.

 ## What does this do